 Plan a stroll down memory lane.
 Revisiting good times or considering all you’ve been through together can rekindle sparks, help couples connect or just be fun.
 Nostalgic “Memory Lane” may include a visit to a specific address or location, but could also mean looking through old photographs or videos.
 One Valentine’s Day, my husband and I took a walk on the beach.
 While a stroll in the sand can be romantic, the activity took us back to all the beach walks we took while dating.
 We relived our earliest times together and shared special moments we remembered from those times.
 Think back to your earliest dates, the place you met and the events you attended.
 Share a specific memory: something your lover once said or did that surprised, flattered or made you laugh.
 Good memories are fun to recall.
 Thanking your lover for a specific action or a few small words uttered long ago shows how much you truly value him or her.

 Send a love letter.
 In today’s age of instant connectivity, an old-fashioned, handwritten love letter scented with cologne or perfume before being popped into the mail will have a big impact on your romantic interest.
 Though technically the price of a postage stamp, if you use one you have on hand, you can call this free.
 Too late for the mail?
 Consider penning a few sticky notes.
-Place them where you know they’ll surprise: your mate’s car steering wheel, on the refrigerator, the bathroom mirror.
 A few loving words you think up and write yourself will go a long way in creating a loving atmosphere that carries on throughout the day and perhaps into the night.
+Grab the soap and leave a note on the bathroom mirror.
+One man emptied out the ashes from the woodstove and scattered them on the snow in the shape of a heart, and added a few Xs and Os for his wife to see as she looked out the window.

 Breakfast in bed.
 Too bad there’s not always time off for Valentine’s Day, but even without that luxury, a cup of coffee or tea made just the way your sweetheart likes it and served in bed is a lovely way to start the day.
 Add a chocolate kiss, warm toast, an orange you’ve peeled, a few grapes or a box of raisins.
 A few minutes invested makes you loving and loveable first thing in the morning.